input-output-hk/cip26-metadata-server/README.md

 The backend server is written using the following:
   - TypeScript as language.
-  - NodeJS as runtime environment.
+  - NodeJS as runtime environment
   - ExpressJS framework.

 The structure of the project can be divided into 4 layers.